imgly/pesdk-ios-examples/README.md

 We also provided an instance factory that handles the object generation for you.
 Its class is called `IMGLYInstanceFactory`.
 It has a property called `sharedInstance` that uses the singleton pattern, so it doesn't need to be created every time.
-Besides the views and view controllers, it also has methods to create the different filters, and the photo processor described below.
+Beside the views and view controllers, it also has methods to create the different filters, and the photo processor described below.

 ## Frontend